Baby (2023 film): Remake

-The film is planning to be remade in Hindi.
+In July 2024, it was announced that the film will be remade in Hindi with producers Madhu Mantena and Allu Aravind backing the project.
+Initially Babil Khan and Yashvardhan Ahuja—son of veteran actor Govinda, in his supposed film debut—were chosen to play the lead male roles.
+But Khan left the project due to an online argument between him and Rajesh, though the former claimed that things did not go as planned.
+The project was eventually put on hold a week later.
+Later, it was reported that Aaishvary Thackeray would replace Babil as one of the leads.

-Controversy
+Plagiarism allegations

-On 11 February 2024, director Shirin Sriram lodged a complaint with Raidurgam police, Hyderabad claiming that the Baby film closely resembled his script Kanna Please (later Preminchoddu).
-Sriram mentioned in the complaint that Sai Rajesh had initially shown interest in producing the project but later abandoned it.
+On 11 February 2024, director Shirin Sriram lodged a complaint with Raidurgam police in Hyderabad claiming that the Baby film closely resembled his script Kanna Please (later titled Preminchoddu).
+Sriram mentioned in the complaint that Rajesh had initially shown interest in producing the project but later abandoned it.
 Police acknowledged the complaint and initiated an investigation.